CompCogNeuro/CompCogNeuro.github.io/index.md

-This is the 4th edition of the online, freely available textbook, originally written in MediaWiki and hosted on [grey.colorado.edu]([https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main)
+This is the 4th edition of the online, freely available textbook, providing a complete, self-contained introduction to the field of **Computational Cognitive Neuroscience**, where computer models of the brain are used to understand a wide range of cognitive functions, including perception, attention, motor control, learning, memory, language, and executive function.

-This version is written in markdown format, and converted into various other end-user formats using [pandoc](https://pandoc.org/index.html) with the assistance of the https://github.com/bmc/ebook-template python script.
+The first part of this textbook develops a coherent set of computational and neural principles that capture the behavior of networks of interconnected neurons, and the second part applies these principles to understand the above-listed cognitive functions.

 # Formats